RoboticsLabURJC/2018-phd-pedro-fernandez/Install.md

 Another import command to know and manage is `pip`
 To upgrade or downgrade:
 >`$ python -m pip install pip==19.2`

-where 19.2 is teh version you have install
+where 19.2 is the version you have install
 ---
 ## 2. Virtual envs